akshayburger/InKME-/README.md

 # IMPORTANT:
-Make sure the handwriting grid image you upload is placed in the same directory as slicer.py (i.e., inside the main InkMe folder).
+Make sure the handwriting grid image you upload is placed in the same directory as textˍ_slicer.py (i.e., inside the main InkMe folder).

-## Run the file
+## Run the file in the terminal!

-streamlit run app.py
+python -m streamlit run main.py